 Guidelines, Requirements, and Criteria:

 - Screenplays must have a woman (girl) or women character(s) in leadership role(s) or position(s).
-Projects from all genres are accepted, and stories about women from all racial, ethnic, socioeconomic, and cultural groups;
+Projects from all genres are accepted, and stories about women from all racial, ethnic, socioeconomic, and cultural groups are encouraged

 - Screenwriters of any gender are welcome to apply;

 - Screenplays must be feature-length (80- 120 Pages).
-No short scripts will be accepted.
+No short or episodic scripts will be accepted.

-- DO NOT SUBMIT A FIRST DRAFT – The screenplay must have gone through a writer’s workshop or lab.
+- DO NOT SUBMIT A FIRST DRAFT – The screenplay must be in advanced development with at least three drafts completed.

-- Screenplays in pre-production are not eligible.
+- Screenplays that are fully-financed and in pre-production are not eligible.
 They can be optioned and have producers and/or talent attached.

 - There is no SUBMISSION FEE